yazeedbashammakh/Data_Engineering/spark.md

 5. MapReduce primarily operates on disk, which can be inefficient for certain types of data processing tasks.

 **Spark Advantages:**
 1. In-Memory Processing: Spark can process data in memory, significantly improving performance for many types of workloads.
 It is 100 times faster than MapReduce.
+Spark can process data stored in disk as well, that would be slower compared to in-memory processing.
 2. DAG Execution: Spark's Directed Acyclic Graph (DAG) execution model allows for more flexible and efficient workflow management.
 3. Fault Tolerance: Spark provides robust fault tolerance mechanisms to ensure data integrity and minimize downtime.
 4. Simplified APIs: Spark offers a unified API for various data processing tasks, including SQL, RDDs, and DataFrames.
 5. Spark can handle real time data as well as batch data processing.
 6. Spark provide high level APIs in Scala, Java, Python and R.
+7. Lazy Evaluation: Evaluation on RDD only occur when some action (write/print/count/collect) occurs.

 ## Spark Ecosystem
 1. **Storage:** Spark doesn't have storage system of its own.
 Spark can use HDFS, GCS, S3, Azure Blob Storage.